Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/_index.md

         In DB-less and hybrid modes, the `cluster` config strategy is not supported.

-        In Konnect Cloud, the default strategy is `redis`.
+        In Konnect, the default strategy is `redis`.

         For details on which strategy should be used, refer to the [implementation considerations](/hub/kong-inc/rate-limiting/#implementation-considerations).